html-next/optimizing-css-compiler/README.md

 - global CSS
 -  `::pseudo-element` and `:pseudo-class` selectors

+## CSS

+- use mixins, not global selectors
+- no attr selectors
+- no sibling selectors
+- no ID selectors
+- classed and elements only

 ## Why?

 Existing scoped and inline style solutions lead to selector bloat and limited